QuintixLabs/Voux/README.md

 ### 💾 Backups

 Open `/settings.html` to download a JSON backup of every counter or restore from a previous export.
+Exported files include each counter’s id, label, note, value, theme, and counting mode.
 When “Replace existing counters” is checked, Voux clears the current counters before importing.